dotmesh-io/docs/hugo/content/references/api.md

 The only exceptions are API calls that mount a volume from a dot, which will cause that mount to happen on the node that receives the API call.
 You need to ensure that you choose the most appropriate node to mount the volume on!

+## Terminology.

+FIXME: This is the terminology as currently used here, to sort of coincide with how the API names things, although that's terribly variable.

+We have Dots in Namespaces.
+Each Dot has a Master Filesystem, and possibly Clones, which are another kind of Filesystem.
+Filesystems have Commits.

+We need to bring this into line with the glossary, and update the API's method/param names to match!

 ## Basics.

 Every node in a Dotmesh cluster exposes the Dotmesh API on port 6969; in a Kubernetes cluster, this is made accessible as a ClusterIP service called "dotmesh" in the "dotmesh" namespace by default, which can be accessed through [the standard Kubernetes service discovery methods](https://kubernetes.io/docs/concepts/services-networking/service/#discovering-services).